-Incoming data packets contain the source Ethernet address and the source AppleTalk address.
-Once AARP determines that the packet contains a valid address, AARP can glean the Ethernet and AppleTalk address-mapping information and update the AMT.
+Incoming data packets will generally contain the source hardware address and the source protocol address.
+Once AARP determines that the packet contains a valid protocol address, AARP can glean the source hardware and protocol address-mapping information from the packet and update the appropriate AMT.
 Gleaning mapping information in this fashion eliminates the need to send an additional request packet when the node next tries to communicate with the sender.